LanceMcCarthy/GoldenClouds/index.md

 * **Off-limits Areas**
   * There are only two internal areas that are off-limits, both have an electronic key-coded door lock.
 These rooms are for maintenance and owner access only.
   * Electrical and networking closet: This is the door in the living room with electronic lock.
 This is absolutely off-limits to unauthorized personnel, *you can die from touching the wrong thing in there*!
   * The external bodega (tool closet) is not a guest area, but if you do need a rake, shovel, or ladder for some reason, your door key will open it.
-However, we ask that you contact Roy for anything that requires these items, he will handle it.
+However, we ask that you contact Yorhany for anything that requires these items, he will handle it.
 * **Windows, Fans, Air Conditioners**
   * Arenal is always ~72 degrees (+/- 10) and comfortable year-round (22 Celsius, +/- 4).
   * Open the windows, patio door and turn on the ceiling fans to get an excellent whole-house breeze.
     * Each window has a screen next to it, insert the screen after opening the window
   * For the rare hot/humid times, there are two brand-new A/C units (bedroom and living room).
 Please do not forget it off when not in use or while the doors/windows are open.
 You can use smart timers, if you're familiar with the controls.
-* **Jacuzzis**
+* **Jacuzzi**
-  * The indoor and outdoor jacuzzi are not available for use.
-They are in the process of being removed (they're too old) and are disconnected.
+  * The jacuzzi in bathroom 3, is planned for removal soon.
+Parts are no longer available so we are removing it soon.
+We do not recommend using it.

 ## Tips